 The stepwell unfurls as one gets closer, and reveals it’s three underground levels upon a proximate inspection.
 The entire structure is made of stone, which allows it to retain an earthy cool despite the blistering Delhi heat.

 The stepwell was primarily for social gatherings.
 About sixty steps lead downward to the water source, surrounded by stone carved pillars with arched niches.
-The water in the stepwell is now silted up but we found it quite instagram-worthy.
+The water in the stepwell is now silted up.
+Nonetheless the stepwell was quite instagram-worthy.

 Know Before You Go to Mehrauli Archaeological Park

-Entrance: If you are coming to the Mehrauli Archaeological Park via metro, you need to take a right towards the Anuvrat Marg and walk down 500m.
+Entrance: If you are coming to the Mehrauli Archaeological Park via metro then you need to take a right towards the Anuvrat Marg and walk down 500m.

 The park is just behind the gorgeous complex of the Qutub Minar.
 There’s no sign board in front of the park – just a board that says ‘Delhi Development Authority, Rules & Regulations’ outside a gate’.

 How to Explore the Park: It is best to take a guided walking tour of the park.
 Make sure you wear comfy shoes and airy, cotton clothes when visiting the Mehrauli Archaeological Park during summers.
 A refreshing walk through the park will let you enjoy the real beauty of Delhi.

-Things to Carry: Sunscreen, camera, hat, sunglasses & comfortable shoes
+Things to Carry: Sunscreen, camera, hat, sunglasses and comfortable shoes

 Nearest Metro Station: Qutub Minar (Yellow Line)